 In an attempt to help the guests relate to life in the Amazon and really give in to the experience, the rooms are all constructed with an open concept, meaning you have only 3 walls and the only thing separating you from the wilds of the Amazon is a mosquito net around the bed.

 While this might be a terrifying thing to think about, it actually made the experience insanely intimate.
 The Amazon Rainforest is not a place to fear, it’s a place to let go and allow yourself to see, hear and feel all that surrounds you during your visit.

-While this is by far my favorite feature of the lodge, I’d be remiss to not point out more things that really set this property apart from a typical jungle lodge in the Amazon.
+While the three-wall concept is my favorite feature of the lodge, I’d be remiss to not point out more things that really set this property apart from a typical jungle lodge in the Amazon.

 The recently redesigned and rebuilt guest facilities offer a touch of luxury with updated amenities.
 The star of the redesign is the new elevated walkways that connect the entire property.
 Even walking from the room to the lobby area is an opportunity for viewing wildlife.

-One several occasions we observed Scarlet Macaws, Saddleback Tamarins, Dusky Titi Monkeys and Howler Monkeys while enroute to our room.
+On several occasion, we observed Scarlet Macaws, Saddleback Tamarins, Dusky Titi Monkeys and Howler Monkeys while en route to our room.
 It’s pretty amazing how wild the surrounding area is to the lodge.

 The magic of this property really comes in the ability to be part of the Amazon in a natural way.
 Wildlife comes and goes as they would elsewhere in the forest.